 Primarily, using toothpaste as a breakout remedy plays into the whole "dry up a pimple to get rid of it" trope.
-"Since acne lesions tend to contain oil, the myth likely started because a lot of people believe that drying out an acne lesion will help make it go away faster," says Doyle.
-And yes, there is some validity here because toothpaste does contain ingredients that are, in fact, drying.
-We're talking about things such as baking soda, alcohol, hydrogen peroxide, and sodium laureth sulfate, to name a few.
+"Since acne lesions tend to contain oil, the myth likely started because a lot of people believe that drying out an acne lesion will help make it go away faster," says Amanda Doyle, MD, a dermatologist at Russak Dermatology Clinic.
+And yes, there is some validity here because toothpaste does contain ingredients that are drying.
+We're talking about baking soda, alcohol, hydrogen peroxide, and sodium laureth sulfate, to name a few.
 And if you're thinking that you've seen some of those ingredients listed on the labels of skincare products, you're right—many of them are.
-But the issue comes when you start to combine them in a formula that's definitely not intended for your skin.
+But the issue comes when you start to combine them in a formula that's not intended for your skin.

 The antibacterial nature of toothpaste also plays into the myth that it could be beneficial in fighting blemishes, but this is simply not the case.
-"Toothpaste used to contain triclosan, an antibacterial agent that was thought to kill acne-causing bacteria," explains Dr. Nussbaum.
+"Toothpaste used to contain triclosan, an antibacterial agent that was thought to kill acne-causing bacteria," explains Marnie Nussbaum, MD, a New York City-based dermatologist.
 Sounds good in theory, right?
-Well, this is now a totally null and void point since beauty products are prohibited from using triclosan due to questions about its safety, she adds.
-(More on what are effective antibacterial ingredients that you could use instead in a moment.)
+Well, this is now a null and void point since beauty products are prohibited from using triclosan due to questions about its safety, she adds.
+(More on what are effective antibacterial ingredients that you could use instead in a moment).

 Even if you're lucky enough to not be susceptible or prone to any of the aforementioned skin conditions, many of the ingredients in toothpaste can trigger actual allergic reactions when applied directly to and left on the skin.
 These include sodium lauryl sulfate, propylene glycol, cinnamic aldehyde (a flavoring agent), and the preservative sodium benzoate, says Nussbaum.
 Signs of an allergic skin reaction include redness, itching, and swelling of the area where the product was applied.